Case File: Albert Jennings Fountain - 3413DMNM

 Physical Description** Listed information is from the time of disappearance.

 Circumstances of Disappearance

 Two search parties, one of them led by Fountainís son, helped by two Mescalero Apache scouts, began piecing together the evidence.
 They found where a man had knelt and fired from behind a growth of shrubs, leaving shell casings on the ground.
 They discovered the site where two men had tended three horses.
 They followed wagon tracks and discovered a pool of blood.
 One man discovered a blood-soaked handkerchief with a nickel and a dime tied in its corner.
 They followed the wagon tracks of the buckboard and the hoof tracks of six horses east for some 12 miles, into sand dunes west of a small and isolated mountain range called the Jarillas.
-There, they discovered the carriage, which had been plundered and abandoned.
+There, they discovered Albert's carriage, which had been plundered and abandoned.

-If you have any information concerning this case, please contact:
+Investigating Agency(s)If you have any information about this case please contact;

 Please refer to this number when contacting any agency with information regarding this case.

 Added: 5/15/07; Last Updated: 1/18/15 By: BR / Missing Persons Coordinator

 To submit an update to this case file, click here.